gongahkia/dc4u/frontend/app/README.md

 `src` files from `dc4u/src`.

-> Consider implementing this in Typescript or Dart with the help of GPT
+> Consider implementing this in Typescript or Dart with the help of GPT.
+Focus on HTML implementation first!